YYK2007/BlinkPong/README.md

 Whenever the player reaches the score of 6, the game terminates and loses the game.

-The gameplay area is 400 by 400 pixels with a blue backgroudnd, orange pong ball, and a red paddle signifying the colors of a real ping pong table.
+The gameplay area is 400 by 400 pixels with a blue background, orange pong ball, and a red paddle signifying the colors of a real ping pong table.